 If demand for our products increases, the difficulty of accurately forecasting our customers' requirements and meeting these requirements will increase.
+For example, we had insufficient quantities of certain products to meet customer demand late in the second quarter of 2006 and, as a result, our revenues were lower than internal and external expectations.
 Forecasting to meet customers' needs and effectively managing our supply chain is particularly difficult in connection with newer products.
 Our ability to meet customer demand depends significantly on the availability of components and other materials as well as the ability of our contract manufacturers to scale their production.
 Furthermore, we purchase several key components, subassemblies and modules used in the manufacture or integration of our products from sole or limited sources.
 Our ability to meet customer requirements depends in part on our ability to obtain sufficient volumes of these materials in a timely fashion.
 Also, in previous years, in response to lower sales and the prolonged economic recession, we significantly reduced our headcount and other expenses.
 As a result, we may be unable to respond to customer demand that increases more quickly than we expect.
 If we fail to meet customers' supply expectations, our net sales would be adversely affected and we may lose business.